ralphtorrejos-devops/pipeline-mlops-test/README.md

 ## What You Need to Run This

 Before you start playing with this, make sure you have:
-- Python 3.8 or newer
-- pip (to install Python packages)
-- Docker (if you want to run it in containers)
+- Docker (to run it in containers) - [Install Docker Desktop](https://www.docker.com/products/docker-desktop)
 - A Docker Hub account (for pulling the latest image)

 ## How the API Works